apolat2000/apolat2000.github.io/src/content/blog/email-service.md

 #### **Testable**

-Before we send the emails in production, we want to ensure they are correct.
+Before we send emails in production, we want to ensure we can do so correctly.
 To do this, we will need a **preview logic**.

 #### **Modular**